rtavenar/hdr/content/parts/02/early.md

 covers these three limitations {% cite ruwurm:hal-02174314 %}.

-In more details, we rely on a feature extraction module (that can either be made of convolutional or recurrent submodules) to extract a fixed-sized representation $h_t$ from an incoming time series $\mathbf{x}_{\rightarrow t}$.
+In more details, we rely on a feature extraction module (that can either be made of causal convolutions or recurrent submodules) to extract a fixed-sized representation $h_t$ from an incoming time series $\mathbf{x}_{\rightarrow t}$.
-An important point here is that this feature extractor can operate on time series whatever their length (and hence a different feature extractor need not to be learned for each time series length).
+An important point here is that this feature extractor should operate on time series whatever their length (and hence a different feature extractor need not to be learned for each time series length).
 Then, this feature is provided as input to two different heads, as shown in the